kinode-dao/kinode-book/src/frontends.md

 In development, websocket connections can be more annoying to proxy, so it is often easier to simply hardcode the URL if in development.
 See your framework documentation for how to check if you are in dev or prod.
-The `necdev` template already handles this for you.
+The `kit` template already handles this for you.

 Developing against a remote node is simple, you just have to change the proxy target in `vite.config.ts` to the URL of your node.
 By default the template will target `http://localhost:8080`.